Reading

 When our pupils leave Crick Primary School, we expect them to be enthusiastic and fluent readers, who read for pleasure having had access to a wide range of text types, genres and authors.

-1. A Read Write Inc Book Bag reading book that complements the synthetic phonic programme that operates in school.
+While children are learning to decode words, they will bring home a Read Write Inc Book Bag reading book that complements the synthetic phonics programme that operates in school.
 These books are phonetically decodable, which is recommended as the prime method of teaching early reading skills.
 The books have red and green words at the front of the book that should be read first.
 The red words are the tricky words that are not phonetically decodable.
+The books also have questions at the back.
+Ask your child these questions after they have read the book to check they understand what the text.
+We recommend reading each book two to three times, particularly in the earlier stages, to improve fluency and the speed at which children can decode words.

 The pupils will still be assessed by the class teacher across the year to check they are making good progress and to plan the next steps for their learning.